-(1) Overhead includes all domestic corporate amounts not allocated to reportable segments, which includes unallocated expenses and costs related to the management of corporate assets.
+- Overhead includes all domestic corporate amounts not allocated to reportable segments, which includes unallocated expenses and costs related to the management of corporate assets.
 For fiscal 2003, includes \$1.9 for the settlement of a securities lawsuit initiated in 1997.
 For fiscal 2002, includes \$1.2 regarding the settlement of a litigation and related costs.
-Unallocated assets are principally comprised of deferred income taxes and property, plant and equipment related to the Company's headquarters in the metropolitan New York area, its fulfillment and distribution facilities located in Missouri and Arkansas, and an industrial/office building complex in Connecticut.
+Unallocated assets are principally comprised of deferred income taxes and property, plant and equipment related to the Company's headquarters in the metropolitan New York area, its fulfillment and distribution facilities located in Missouri and Arkansas, and an industrial/office building complex in - Connecticut.

-(2) In fiscal 2003 and 2002, includes amortization of prepublication costs, production costs and other intangibles with definite lives.
-In fiscal 2001, includes amortization of prepublication costs, production costs, goodwill and other intangibles.

-(3) Segment profit/(loss) represents earnings before other income (expense), interest and income taxes.
-In fiscal 2002, it excludes the cumulative effect of accounting change of \$5.2 net of tax, or \$0.13 per diluted share, related to the Media, Licensing and Advertising segment.
-The impact on segment profit (loss) of the reclassification of Internet revenues and expenses was: a decrease in Children's Book Publishing and Distribution segment profit of \$12.8, \$8.6 and \$10.4 in fiscal 2003, 2002 and 2001, respectively; a decrease in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2002, respectively, and an increase in Educational Publishing segment loss of \$9.0 in fiscal 2001; offset by a decrease in the Media, Licensing and Advertising segment loss of \$17.5, \$16.0 and \$19.4 in fiscal 2003, 2002 and 2001, respectively.

-(4) Includes expenditures for property, plant and equipment, investments in prepublication and production costs, royalty advances and acquisitions of, and investments in, businesses.

-(5) Includes property, plant and equipment, prepublication costs, goodwill, other intangibles, royalty advances, production costs and long-term investments.

-(6) Educational Publishing segment loss for fiscal 2001 reflects the Company's decision not to update Scholastic Literacy Place\, which resulted in a \$72.9 special charge to cost of goods sold.
+In fiscal 2003 and 2002, includes amortization of prepublication costs, production costs, goodwill and other intangibles.
+Segment profit/(loss) represents earnings before other income (expense), interest and income taxes.
+In fiscal 2002, it excludes the cumulative effect of accounting change of \$5.2 net of tax, or \$0.13 per diluted share, related - to the Media, Licensing and Advertising segment.
+The impact on segment profit (loss) of the reclassification of Internet revenues and expenses was: a decrease in Children's Book Publishing and Distribution segment profit of \$12.8, \$8.6 and \$10.4 in fiscal 2003, 2002 and 2001, respectively, a decrease in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2002, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2002, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2002, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2002, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 and \$7.4 in fiscal 2003 and 2001, respectively, and an increase in Educational Publishing segment profit of \$4.7 - (5) Includes property, plant and equipment, prepublication costs, goodwill, other intangibles, royalty advances, production costs and long-term investments. - Educational Publishing segment loss for fiscal 2001 reflects the Company's decision not to update Scholastic Literacy Place®, which resulted in a \$72.9 special charge to cost of goods sold.